halobartku/swiat-jezdzca/docs/COMPONENTS.md

 # Component API Documentation

-This document provides detailed API documentation for each component in the Primary Water website.
+This document provides detailed API documentation for each component in the Świat Jeźdźca website.

 ## Navigation Component